jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

    :width: 600
    :align: center

-If user decides to customize dashboard it's necessary to put content to html area, set checkbox in active state and save changes.
+If you want to customize dashboard it's necessary to put content to html area, set checkbox in active state and save changes.
 Than dashboard will be changed to custom HTML for this specific mailbox and all users who has access to mailbox will see custom dashboard.

 .. image:: pic_mailboxes/customDashboard.png
    :width: 600